Qbox-project/qbx_core/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea for QBCore
+about: Suggest an idea for Qbox
 title: "[SUGGESTION]"
 labels: enhancement
 assignees: ''